 Some Con’s to Consider

 Not everyone’s going to find it perfect – with a short blade the thumb studs might interfere with some cutting operations, so some users might have preferred a thumb hole instead.
 That’s not a major drawback though, and for most people, it’s going to be more than made up for by the overall comfort and usability of the knife.

 It’s small, but extremely well made, and packs in a lot of performance for a tool this size.

-UPDATE: Also, as reader Clayton mentioned in a comment to this review, the quick release is more sensitive than most knives (and isn’t spring loaded).
+UPDATE: Also, as the reader Clayton mentioned in a comment to this review, the quick release is more sensitive than most knives (and isn’t spring-loaded).
 This is an obvious safety concern, but could also be considered a “pro” if you are using it heavily for certain outdoor tasks.
 Just be aware of this before you buy.

 If you want a compact hunter or just a tough and versatile EDC blade, you’ll most likely be very happy with this one.
 Be sure to check out the latest pricing here.

 Suggested Alternatives to the Benchmade North Fork

 Benchmade 15051 Big Summit Lake – Another drop point with a slightly longer blade – 2.9 inches – and Dymondwood handle, this is ideal for anyone who likes the concept of the North Fork but isn’t as keen on the Axis Lock.